Have any questions?

 Many artefacts of the privileged class have been preserved in the museums.
 The historical textiles of the aristocrats, feudal lords and warriors, as well as the costumes of the Noh actors are well researched and documented.
 Because of their wonderful patterns, complex techniques and fine materials, these Japanese textiles have become world famous, yet they do not represent the entirety of Japanese textile culture.

-What is known about the clothes of the poor people, who had to manage their lives with simple means and materials from their immediate surroundings?
+What is known about the clothes of the common people, who had to manage their lives with simple means and materials from their immediate surroundings?
 Not much is known about their everyday life and only a few samples have been preserved, because these textiles were often used to the complete wear and considered by the researchers as little precious.

 Often we assumed that ordinary people wore cotton clothes a long time ago, but in fact this material did not become available to a broader segment of the population until the mid-eighteenth century.
 Although cottonseeds are said to have been imported from India to Japan for the first time in the eighth century, in the 13th and 14th centuries smaller quantities of cotton were imported from China to the island, but these rarities were very expensive and accessible only to courtly classes.
-It was only through the opening of Japan in the Edo period that the poorer population could cultivate and process cotton in a larger style from the middle of the 18th century.
+It was only through the opening of Japan in the Edo period that the common population could cultivate and process cotton in a larger style from the middle of the 18th century.

 So from which fibers did people produce their clothes and textiles for everyday use before importing cotton?
 The answer lies in the wild trees and plants that grow in the Japanese mountains and fields: paper mulberry, linden, elm, wisteria, banana bushes, hemp, ramie and nettle.
 These archaic fibers were demonstrably collected in Japan over 5,000 years ago and woven into fabrics.
 Their preparation took a lot of time, patience and dedication.